 Most of us are familiar with how traditional insurance works: you buy a policy from your insurer, who agrees to reimburse you for the cost of any damages if something bad happens.
-This is called the principle of indemnification.
-Someone might come around to check what has happened, and then you get your money.
-It is the way that things have always been and it works well in most cases.
+FloodFlash is slightly different, using a type of insurance called parametric insurance.
+In this article, we’ll explain what parametric insurance is, how it differs from traditional insurance, the benefits it offers, and the future of parametric.

 “Any time you can meaningfully connect risk to a given data set, there’s an opportunity to employ parametric insurance”Michael W. Elliott, Senior Director of Knowledge Resources, The Institutes, (Read his full article here).